OneSparse/OneSparse/README.md

 of them would have meaningful values, leaving only 0.0000001 of the graph being utilized.

-By using a sparse matrix instead of dense, problems of this size are encodable on modern computing hardware.  pggraphblas leverages the expertise in the field of sparse matrix programming by [The GraphBLAS](http://graphblas.org) organization.
+By using a sparse matrix instead of dense, only the elements used are actually stored in the matrix.
+The "empty" part of the matrix is not stored and assumes a default "zero" value.
 GraphBLAS brings a powerful, abstract algebraic approach to solving graph problems with various combinations of matrix operations, or "semirings".
+Different algebraic semirings can accomplish different common steps in graph problems, such as finding shortest or most optimal paths.

 pggraphblas is a postgres extension that provides access to two new
 types: matrix and vector, as well as the GraphBLAS api to manipulate